PowerDNS/pdns-publish-docs-action/README.md

     # The location of an existing directory containing the built docs to be copied to S3 - required if build_docs is false
     docs_dir: ''

     # Whether to create multiple versions of the documentation in subdirectories and a versions.json file at the root.
-Cannot be true if build_docs is false
+Must provide a version_str
     version_control: 'true'
 ```
 All parameters are required except for `bucket_dir`.